 CAR-T technology has recently been the subject of much attention, as pioneer CAR-T company Kite Pharma recently announced its acquisition by Gilead, and the FDA recently approved Novartis’s Kymriah™ for treatment of B-cell Acute Lymphoblastic Leukemia.

-Atossa Therapeutics is a clinical-stage biopharmaceutical company seeking to discover and develop innovative medicines in areas of significant unmet medical need.
-Atossa’s current focus is on breast cancer and COVID-19.
+Atossa Therapeutics, Inc. is a clinical-stage biopharmaceutical company seeking to develop innovative medicines in areas of significant unmet medical need in oncology with a current focus on breast cancer and radiation-induced lung injury.